houdaslassi/vantage/README.md

 Jobs with tags (using Laravel's `tags()` method) are automatically tracked.
 Filter and view jobs by tag in the web interface.

+### Queue Depth Monitoring

+Real-time queue depth tracking for all your queues.
+See how many jobs are pending in each queue with health status indicators.

+Visit `/vantage` to see queue depths displayed with:
+- Current pending job count per queue
+- Health status (healthy/normal/warning/critical)
+- Support for database and Redis queue drivers

 ### Performance Telemetry

 Vantage automatically tracks performance metrics for your jobs: